-Non profits rely heavily on donations to survive and to accomplish their mission.
-If you’re a nonprofit or church either struggling to generate donations or looking for non profit donation tips, this article’s for you!
+Nonprofits rely heavily on donations to survive and to accomplish their mission.
+If you’re a nonprofit struggling to generate donations or looking for nonprofit donation tips, this article’s for you!

-Before we dive into growing donor retention, let’s go over some non profit donation basics.
+Before we dive into increasing donor retention, let’s go over some nonprofit donation basics.

 If you’re trying to increase how often people donate, start by considering a couple things:

 We live in a fast-paced world.
-If you’re trying to raise donations for your non profit, it’s important to make donating as easy as possible.
+So if you’re trying to raise donations for your nonprofit, it’s important to make donating as easy as possible.
 People should be able to give to your organization with a click of a button.
-Online donation forms are a must for your non profit.
-Donation widgets that have a “Donate Now” button is a plus.
+Online donation forms are a must.
+Having a “Donate Now” button on your donation widget is a plus.

-- Able to share the purpose (where the money is going) of the donation form (non profit transparency is key)
+- Share the purpose of the donation (where the money is going)

-- Able to have the option to give recurring donations (and customizable amounts)
+- Have the option to give recurring donations and customizable amounts

-Building relationships not only increase your chances of generating more donations, but it gives your organization opportunities to engage donors and share your mission and vision.
-Make it a habit to connect and engage before sending emails and forms asking for them to donate.
+Relationships not only increase your chances of generating more donations, they give your organization opportunities to engage donors, and share your mission and vision.
+Make it a habit to connect with supporters before asking for them to donate.

-Remember, when trying to grow donor retention, it’s crucial to keep relationships at the forefront.
-So, creating an online donation form doesn’t just have to be a way for your organization to collect money.
-It can be a great way to market and share your non profit’s mission, vision, and overall purpose for your donations.
+When trying to increase donor retention, it’s crucial to keep relationships at the forefront.
+An online donation form doesn’t just have to be an avenue to collect money.
+It can be a great way to market and share your nonprofit’s mission, vision, and overall purpose.

 Another thing to consider when growing your donation base is the importance of recurring donations.
-Recurring donations not only help build your donation base, but it also creates the opportunity to regularly connect with your donors.
+In addition to helping build your donation base, they also create the opportunity to regularly connect with your donors.

-Often times you’re working past the typical 5 p.m. work hour, as so many non profits require investments of more than 40 hours per week.
-As such, anything that can streamline how it runs can make your life easier and should be considered.
-One of the best things you can do for your non profit is look into a great donor data base (donor management software).
-Investing in a robust donor database to track and communicate with your donors could be very impactful for your organization.
+Since so many nonprofits require investments of more than 40 hours per week, you likely work late.
+Therefore, it’s worth considering options that can streamline how your organization runs.
+One of the best things you can do for your nonprofit (and your sanity) is look into donor management software.
+Investing in a robust donor database to track and communicate with your donors could be very impactful.

-Imagine having all of your donor information in one place instead of having multiple notes or excel spreadsheets.
-You could have a system that can breakdown donor history.
-It could allow you to keep all your donor information organized and use tools to engage and grow donor retention.
-A good donor data base should have:
+Imagine all your donor information in one place instead of having multiple notes or Excel spreadsheets.
+A good system can break down donor history.
+Likewise, it keeps all your donor information organized, and provides tools to engage donors.
+A good donor database should have:

-- Great UI and an easy to navigate dashboard screen
+- Great User Interface (UI) and an easy-to-navigate dashboard

-- A great contact list that can record donor’s information
+- A contact list that can record donor’s information

 - A way to track any relevant donation history

-- Methods for track communication and contact notes
+- Methods for tracking communication and contact notes

-- A way to track prospects, new, engaged, or lapsed donors
+- A way to track prospects, and new, engaged, or lapsed donors

 - Email marketing